ugyballoons/safir/docs/user-guide/http-client.rst

 Setting up the httpx.AsyncClient
 ================================

-The ``httpx.AsyncClient`` will be dyanmically created during application startup.
+The ``httpx.AsyncClient`` will be dynamically created during application startup.
 Nothing further is needed apart from importing the dependency.
 However, it must be closed during application shutdown or a warning will be generated.